bebiksior/httpworkbench/README.md

 This is a v2 version of `ssrf.cvssadvisor.com` which was originally meant for testing HTTP/DNS interactions for SSRF testing, but I ended up using it more for hosting quick PoC testing pages.
 This project is still a work in progress - once we finish all milestones in the roadmap, it will fully replace ssrf.cvssadvisor.com.

+One thing stays the same: it will be as easy as before to create new instances.
+That's why there's a guest mode where you don't even need to create an account to get started.
+The main goal is to keep this tool very simple and quick to use.

 <p align="center">
   <img src="./assets/demo-home.png" alt="HTTP Workbench Home Page" height=650>
 </p>